j2store/userguide/sobipro.md

 ![](step_13.png)

-* Now J2Store application is ready and you can start adding new entry and also treat them as J2Store product using enabling "Treat as product" from the J2Store Tab.
+* Now J2Store application is ready.
+* You can start adding new entry and also treat them as J2Store product using enabling "Treat as product" from the J2Store Tab.